GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 Platform](http://tess.oconnor.cx/2009/05/what-the-web-platform-is) and is
 implemented in [Javascript](http://www.ecma-international.org/ecma-262/6.0/).

+### Implementation

+The prototypes of the existing TextEncoder and TextDecoder classes are modified to add the extra functionality. `readable` and `writable` getters are added to the prototype.
+These work by delegating to a [TransformStream](https://streams.spec.whatwg.org/#ts) object, which is lazily created the first time they are accessed.
+The TransformStream is stored as a symbol property on the object, to avoid interfering with the usable namespace.

+The `encode()` and `decode()` methods are wrapped to verify that the readable and writable sides aren't locked before proceeding with the operation.

+`encode`, `decode` and the `readable` and `writable` getters are all defined as functions of the appropriate names, so that the `name` property on the function objects will be correct.

 ### Scalability

 The time taken to transform text to bytes and vice-versa is proportional to the